gvaldez81/semitki/README.md

-If running in Docker, execute a bash shell within the container running the web app.
+If running in Docker, execute a bash shell within the container running the django app.

-    docker exec -it semitki_web_1 bash
+    docker exec -it semitki_app_1 bash

 Once in a shell running within the environment of the web application,